Guide to Google Search Console Permissions

 To start using Google console, you first need to register your website with Google.
 Providing Google with the information about your website, verifying that you are the owner of the site, or at least that you are the person responsible for the domain.

 Adding your website to Google is incredibly easy, and opens the door for an incredible amount of SEO information.
 Start by entering your account in Google console.
 Once you hit the main screen, you’ll see a text box with a red button that reads “Add Property”.
 This is our starting point!

 Simply enter your website in this text box, click the red button and boom – your website is now on your Google console!
 However, we’re not done.
 Now comes the time to prove that you are the owner of this website.
 Remember, with the information that Google provides regarding your website, they want to be certain that you are an authorized owner!

 Google allows you to verify your site in a few different ways.
-You can read about them in our article.

 Managing Google Search Console Permissions